JakubBartoszewicz/DeePaC/README.md

 docker run -it -v $(pwd):/deepac -u $(id -u):$(id -g) --rm --gpus all jbartoszewicz/deepac:0.13.3-gpu bash
 ```

-The image ships the main `deepac` package along with `deepac-vir` and `deepac-strain` plugins.
+The image ships the main `deepac` package along with the `deepac-vir` and `deepac-strain` plugins.
 See the basic usage guide below for more deepac commands.

 ### With pip